makkomise/MiniBox/README.md

 ![picture of the controller](https://i.imgur.com/Pw6ptVj.png)

-(First proto, files have been updated to v2, which loses the middle button as it is not really needed.
+(First proto, files have been updated to v2, which loses the middle button as it is not really needed, and pcb changed to north-facing LEDs.

 ## HitBox-style controller, made as small as feasible.
 Powered by [GP2040-CE!](https://gp2040-ce.info/)